coly-technologies/coly-technologies.github.io/coly-api.md

 ## Introduction <a name="intro_link"></a>
 <hr style="background: #4C53FF; height: 4px">

-The Coly ME API Documentation provides descriptive information for developers who would like to integrate the functionality of the Coly ME API into their solution.
+The Coly API Documentation provides descriptive information for developers who would like to integrate the functionality of the Coly API into their solution.

-The Coly ME engine is provided in four simple steps.
+The Coly engine is provided in four simple steps.

 1. Create a tenant.
 2. Distribute the link to the tenant for the assessment and profile.